GrapheneCt/libShellAudio/README.md

 # libShellAudio

-ShellAudio is PS Vita library that is a result of reverse engineering Sony's static library that is used in system applications and Music application play audio files using SceShell resources.
+ShellAudio is PS Vita library that is a result of reverse engineering Sony's static library that is used in system applications and Music application to play audio files using SceShell resources.

 ## Features:
 1. Very easy to use.